Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 maliciousdomain.com\
 123.123.123.123

 The investigation identified five high-severity threat indicators.
 These indicators represent malware, phishing infrastructure, threat actor activity, malicious domains, and command-and-control infrastructure.
-Any occurrence of these indicators within DNS logs, firewall logs, TLS traffic, endpoint logs, or threat intelligence matches should be prioritized for investigation and potential incident response.**\
+Any occurrence of these indicators within DNS logs, firewall logs, TLS traffic, endpoint logs, or threat intelligence matches should be prioritized for investigation and potential incident response.

+Please refer to images # 10, 11, and 12 in the repository.
 \
 **Search for Known Attackers**